ReDI-School/js2-munich-2019-fall/README.md

 lerna bootstrap --hoist

+to show the slides
-lerna run --scope 00-orientation start
+lerna run --scope 00 start

+to build the dist folders
+lerna run --scope 00* build

+to deploy the dist folders to the gh-pages branch lerna run --scope 00* deploy

+git push to push the gh-pages branch to github